HashNuke/heroku-buildpack-elixir/README.md

 This buildpack supports Heroku CI.
 To enable viewing test runs on Heroku, add [tapex](https://github.com/joshwlewis/tapex) to your project.

+#### Elixir Releases

+This buildpack can optionally build an [Elixir release](https://hexdocs.pm/mix/Mix.Tasks.Release.html).
+The release build will be run after `hook_post_compile`.

+To build and use a release for an app called `foo` compiled with `MIX_ENV=prod`:
+1. Make sure `elixir_version` in `elixir_buildpack.config` is at least 1.9
+2. Add `release=true` to `elixir_buildpack.config`
+3. Use `web: _build/prod/rel/foo/bin/foo start` in your Procfile

+If you need to do further compilation using another buildpack, such as the [Phoenix static buildpack](https://github.com/gjaldon/heroku-buildpack-phoenix-static), you will need a more modular solution.
+See the [Elixir release buildpack](https://github.com/chrismcg/heroku-buildpack-elixir-mix-release) instead.

 ## Configuration

 Create a `elixir_buildpack.config` file in your app's root dir.
 The file's syntax is bash.